cirosantilli/git-tutorial/index.md

      master *
      b

-##what happens to a branch when you commit
+##What happens to a branch when you commit

 The *current* branch moves forward and continues being current.